Ego psychology: Conflict, defense and resistance analysis

-According to Freud's structural theory, an individual's libidinal and aggressive impulses are continuously in conflict with his or her own conscience as well as with the limits imposed by reality.
+According to Freud's structural theory, an individual's libidinal and aggressive impulses are continuously in conflict with their own conscience as well as with the limits imposed by reality.
 In certain circumstances, these conflicts may lead to neurotic symptoms.
 Thus, the goal of psychoanalytic treatment is to establish a balance between bodily needs, psychological wants, one's own conscience, and social constraints.
 Ego psychologists argue that the conflict is best addressed by the psychological agency that has the closest relationship to consciousness, unconsciousness, and reality: the ego.

 The clinical technique most commonly associated with ego psychology is defense analysis.
 Through clarifying, confronting, and interpreting the typical defense mechanisms a patient uses, ego psychologists hope to help the patient gain control over these mechanisms.